StephenTrainor/sha256/README.md

 Legacy just holds previous versions of my sha256 code

+In terms of optimizations, I use -O3 when compiling (sometimes -O2), `__restrict/restrict` when possible, and inlining the small functions.
+I am currently looking into removing branches in the code and using various bit hacks to make things go faster.

 ### Disclaimer

 I have not tested any of these programs on a mac